 It takes the average student 4.46 years to graduate.
 The full-time teacher rate is 82%.
 90% of students are awarded financial aid at this school.

 The full-time teacher rate is 43%.
+In their early career, Century College - White Bear Lake grads earn an average salary of $31,100.
 This public college charges it's students an average net price of $11,071.
-Roughly six years after entering college, graduates of this school earn $31,100 a year.

 General Education Careers in MN